aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 ## Step 1: Connect to Remix IDE

-[WELLDONE Code](https://docs.welldonestudio.io/code) is the official Remix IDE Plug-in.
+[WELL DONE Code](https://docs.welldonestudio.io/code) is the official Remix IDE Plug-in.
 Please visit the [Remix IDE](https://remix.ethereum.org/) and follow the guide below.

-Click **Plugin Manager** button in the left bar and search for **CODE BY WELLDONE STUDIO** and click the Activate button.
+Click **Plugin Manager** button in the left bar and search for **CODE BY WELL DONE STUDIO** and click the Activate button.

 <center>
 <ThemedImage